LEARNAcademy/syllabus/cat-tinder/connecting/fetch-read.md

-# Cat Tinder Read Functionality Fetch
+# Cat Tinder Fetch for Read Functionality

 ## Overview
 - It is time to connect our applications!
 - We will switch gears back to the frontend to load our cats.
+- We will have two applications running on our machine at the same time.
+The Rails app will run on `localhost:3000` and the React app will run on `localhost:3001`.

 ## Learning Objectives
-- Using fetch to request data from our Rails API
+- Implementing fetch to request data from our Rails API
 - Setting state with the JSON data that is returned from our fetch request

 ## Vocabulary